ChrisEssery/group-project/Portfolio/UX_Design.md

 ![image](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/images/test3.png)
 See our full test report [here](https://my.helio.app/report/01F1WDKPM82XVYYJVE0HS5Q93T).
 <br/><br/>

 Based on the report, we focused on the following key issues to update:

 - We updated the profile page of the user and added more information about the user's gaming experience to enhance the user experience.
 This includes the number of matches recently played, the win rate of the user, the people recently played with etc.

 - We added a "how to play" button under the title of each games and the player can click on the button to learn the rules and operations before starting the game.

 - After the game menu page, we planned to add a new option for the user to choose who they want to play with.
-If the user chooses to play with friends, we will provide the online friends from their friendlist so that they can select and send invitation to the friend.
+If the user chooses to play with friends, we will provide the online friends from their friend list so that they can select and send invitation to the friend.

 - We added a button to view the leaderboard of each game.